Impact Factor - What is it?; Why use it?

 You can enter a journal title in the Search box under "Go to Journal Profile".
 Because impact factors mean little on their own, it's best to view the journal you are interested in comparison to the other journals in the same category.
 To determine the impact factor for a particular journal, select a JCR edition (Science and/ or Social Science), year, and Categories, found on the left of the screen.
 Click Submit.
 Scroll the list to find the journal you are interested in.
 The list can be resorted by Journal time, Cites, Impact Factor, and Eigenfactor.

-Eignenfactor scores can be found in the above listed Journal Citation Reports or at eigenfactor.org.
+Eignenfactor scores can be found in Journal Citation Reports (listed above) or at eigenfactor.org.
 Journal Citation Reports or at eigenfactor.org.
 Eigenfactor scores are intended to give a measure of how likely a journal is to be used, and are thought to reflect how frequently an average researcher would access content from that journal.
 (Wikipedia) (Find out more about the Eigenfactor)

 “The SCImago Journal & Country Rank is a portal that includes the journals and country scientific indicators developed from the information contained in the Scopus® database (Elsevier B.V.).”
 Scopus contains more than 15,000 journals from over 4,000 international publishers as well as over 1000 open access journals.
 SCImago's "evaluation of scholarly journals is to assign weights to bibliographic citations based on the importance of the journals that issued them, so that citations issued by more important journals will be more valuable than those issued by less important ones."
 (SJR indicator)